Exclusion Of Liability: Assumption of Risks

-We have received several reports of people engaging in high risk snowmobile and ATV usage over the last few weeks at Hudson Bay Mountain, this type of behavior is very disappointing in light of the COVID-19 pandemic.
-It is causing a negative environmental impact to a protected area as well the fact that these activities are high risk and could put additional strain on the healthcare system if injuries were to occur.
+Motorized activity causes a negative environmental impact to a protected area as well the fact that these activities are high risk and could put additional strain on the healthcare system if injuries were to occur.

 The BC Search and Rescue Association and Emergency Management BC are appealing to the public to take extra caution if heading into the outdoors.

 BC Conservation Officer Services have been contacted and notified of these activities and will be sending resources to address this issue.
 If you see someone violating the non-motorized restrictions please file a report by calling 1-877-952-7277

 Hudson Bay Mountain does not give refunds on lift tickets.
 Tickets purchased are non-refundable and non-transferable, make sure to check the weather conditions prior to purchasing.

 Although HBMR does not give refunds, we understand that weather may play a part in us being able to operate.
 For this reason, we have this policy in place.

 “If the entire mountain shuts down due to weather – 1/2 day snow checks (vouchers good for a half day for another day) will be given but only on the day of.
 If any shut down happens after 2 pm, no vouchers are given.
 Vouchers will not be given while lifts are still on stand-by or while other lifts are still operating.